Pandemic squeezes finances of Democratic grassroots donors - KVIA

 Wealthy donors were always going to play a major role financing the general election.
 But Biden did a poor job raising money during the primary and was running perilously low on funds before his big victory in the South Carolina primary upended the race.

 He’s now up against Trump and a Republican National Committee that have already stockpiled $240 million as of the end of March.
-Biden’s campaign was set to make public their fundraising disclosures later Monday.
+Biden reported Monday that he took in $46.6 million in March, though less than half of it came from small-dollar donors who gave $200 or less.
+And according to figures previously released by the campaign, most of that, $33 million, was raised in the first half of the month before financial markets plummeted and much of the country went into lock down.

-Social distancing and the resulting economic uncertainty took hold just as Biden had taken command of the primary and begun to corral more donors — big and small.
-He’s enjoyed a surge in online fundraising, with the campaign saying it raised more than $5 million in the days surrounding endorsements from former President Barack Obama and progressive former rivals Bernie Sanders and Elizabeth Warren.
+He’s since enjoyed a surge in online fundraising, with the campaign saying it raised more than $5 million in the days surrounding endorsements from former President Barack Obama and progressive former rivals Bernie Sanders and Elizabeth Warren.
 But Biden’s financial concerns are enough that he’s yet to announce any significant staff hires across many key battleground states.

 And the campaign hasn’t trumpeted months’ worth of television or digital ad buys ahead of the fall campaign.